drug-design/course/docs/chapters/adme-case-studies.md

 #### Lessons from Withdrawals due to Primary Pharmacology

-It is extremely difficult to draw simple conclusions from this class of market withdrawal.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/lessons-from-withdrawals-due-to-primary-pharmacology-d7641514'><i class='fa fa-play' aria-hidden='true'></i></button>It is extremely difficult to draw simple conclusions from this class of market withdrawal.
 The obvious reaction of Regulatory Authorities and Pharmaceutical Companies is to study the drug more extensively in Development: "outcomes" trials now form part of Development rather than a post-marketing activity, contributing hugely to the cost of drug development.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith2_lesson_a1.png){: loading=lazy }